 When the material weighing system or micro/minor/bulk batching system collects the batches and weighed material in a traveling tote, a dust collection system is often required, especially if the dust is deemed in any way to be explosive, toxic, or capable of accumulating to fuel any possible secondary explosion.
 This need can exist with small totes and large totes.
 The experience and skill of a dust collection system manufacturer is needed to ensure the system is properly sized and engineered to be 100% effective.
 Proper maintenance is also required to dispose of collected dust and to ensure the system is cleaned and maintained in good working order at all times.

-Man powders are sold and shipped in large bags.
+Many powders are packaged, sold and shipped in large bags.
 They are called “bulk bags“.
-They are also know by other names, such as FIBC’s (flexible intermediate bulk containers).
+They are also known by other names, such as FIBC’s (flexible intermediate bulk containers).
 A piece of process equipment known as a bulk bag unloader or bulk bag discharger is used to remove or unload the powder or bulk material from the bag.
 When dealing with the removal of powder materials from bulk bags we have to potential for dust to be introduced into the facility atmosphere.
-Design of the bulk bag unloading system can be such that dust is minimized or eliminated at the discharge point.
+The design of the bulk bag unloading system can be such that dust is minimized or eliminated at the discharge point.
 This is accomplished most often by using a dust containment box and other components such as an iris valve and connection to a dust collection system.
-The photo to the left (Figure 6) shows a bulk bag unloading system with containment box and system.
+The photo to the left (Figure 6) shows a bulk bag unloading system with a containment box and system.